10 Samsung Phones that will still be relevant in 2019

 Samsung really had a great year, releasing smartphones upon smartphones with top-notch specs and breathtaking design.
 Samsung released 25 smartphones this year, as at the time of writing this.
 But in this article, I will be listing the top 10 phones from the company that made me fall in love.

-These are the top 10 Samsung phones released in 2017
+These are the top 10 Samsung phones

 1. Samsung Galaxy S8